Dennis Villarojo: As Auxiliary Bishop of Cebu

 Arms: Per fesse, in dexter base Gules a mullet of six points, and in sinister base a Sun in splendour, all Or; in chief Argent and issuant from the base the Shrine of Magellan's Cross Proper.

 The shield is surmounted by a Bishop's cross and by a Roman galero of this rank, i.e., Vert with six tassels of the same pendant (1,2,3) at both sides.

 The symbolism of the heraldic achievement is as follows:

 The Magellan's Cross Kiosk in the upper white field (chief Argent) symbolizes his being a Cebuano bishop.
 It is also the 51st International Eucharistic Congress Pilgrim Symbol.
 Bishop Villarojo is also the Secretary-General of the 51st International Eucharistic Congress.

-The red base of the coat of arms represents the Martyrdom of Saint Denis, Patron of Paris, France, of Saint Pedro Calungsod (a Cebuano Martyr and the 2nd Filipino Saint), and of Saint Lawrence of Rome (another martyr), whose feast is commemorated by the Catholic Church on August 10 - the day of Bishop Villarojo's Episcopal Ordination.
+The red base of the coat of arms represents the martyrdom of Denis, patron saint of Paris, France, of Pedro Calungsod (a Cebuano martyr and the 2nd Filipino declared as saint), and of Lawrence of Rome (another martyr), whose feast is commemorated by the Catholic Church on August 10 – the day of Bishop Villarojo's Episcopal Ordination.
 The color red has also another significance.
 The Official Newspaper of the Archdiocese of Cebu referred to the color's connection with the family name of the Bishop, which is translated in Cebuano as: "Adunay kalambigitan sa akong bangsagon nga Villarojo, kinatsila sa "dakong balay o gamayng lungsod nga pula" (A big house or a small city of red).

 The six-pointed star (mullet of six points) on the dexter side (right side with reference to the bearer) represents the Blessed Virgin Mary.
 This star is also a seen on the Image of Our Lady of Mount Carmel.
 Bishop Villarojo is a member of the Third Order of the Order of the Discalced Carmelites.

 On the sinister side (left side with reference to the bearer) of the base is a Sun in splendour, which represents the Pontifical and Royal University of Santo Tomas where he studied Theology.
-The sun is also symbolic of the Light of the Truth - Christ.
+The sun is also symbolic of the Light of the Truth – Christ.